 Company cars have always been popular.
-They are a great incentive and a great way to attract the best candidates for your company.
+They can be a great incentive to offer employees and a great way to attract the best candidates for your company.

-But with the increasing changes on company car tax and the government crack down on diesel cars, is it still worth having a company car?
+But with the increasing changes to company car tax and the government crackdown on diesel cars, is it still worth having a company car?

 In this article, we look at whether a company car is still worth it, and your alternatives.